 With local advertising through geo-fencing, you’re able to get right down to the details on location, meaning you can set up ads specifically created to target your best conversion zones.

 This ability to target an audience based on location is a super-valuable asset if used correctly.

 When you own a local business, the majority of your consumers probably come from similar areas.
 So targeting those areas that convert the most can be a great way to get the best ROI out of your advertising budget.

 There once was a time where your only source of video entertainment was through traditional TV.

 But now a new competitor is taking its turn in the ring with traditional TV, and it’s coming in swinging.

 Its name is OTT.

-OTT, or Over-The-Top, it’s a term that refers to an online video streaming service.
-Think Youtube, Netflix, or Hulu, just to name a few.
+OTT, or Over-The-Top, is a term that refers to an online video-streaming service.
+Think YouTube, Netflix, or Hulu, just to name a few.

 With all of these options out on the market, it’s no wonder why the “cable-cutting” movement has gained so much steam.